We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 |Other Recommended Retailers|

 Ernest Jones, having been established in 1949, may not be the oldest jeweller in Britain, but they have grown to be the largest jewellery retail chain in the UK.
-They are a subsidiary of Signet corporation, which is the largest diamond retail conglomerate in the US (spanning brand names there like Jared, Kay and Zales).
+Today, the company is a subsidiary of Signet corporation, which is the largest diamond retail conglomerate in the US (spanning brand names there like Jared, Kay and Zales).

 Ernest Jones currently has almost 200 stores that gross over £200 million a year in revenue.